mkay313/jekyll-now/about.md

 I'm a software tester / quality assurance gal, currently working at [Cognifide](http://cognifide.com).

 My interests include, unsurprisingly, software testing, as well as data analysis in R and automating _all the things_ in Bash/Powershell.
+Recently I also started picking up some JavaScript (for test automation) and Python (for scripting, because you can only use _this much_ Bash before you want to...bash it...).

 Others things I enjoy: linguistics, astrophysics, RPGs, well-made food, and dank memes.